 The University of Maryland Psychology graduates have been successful in many different fields post-graduation, including human services, government, nonprofit, research, and more.
 Using information from the annual University of Maryland graduation survey, we have compiled details about PSYC majors, such as their post-graduation adventures.
+Use this information as a place to start exploring your career interests.
+Review additional resources below and on the Feller Center's website.

 Explore Career Paths